b0x3n/system16/README.md

 The *bytecode* is the output of an assembler (__s16a__) and linker (__s16l__), these applications (written in __Node__) are used to assemble and link source files written in a simple __assembly__ language I created - you can see the source for the *echo shell* [here](https://github.com/b0x3n/system16/tree/master/s16/asm)

-The assembler can be found [here](https://github.com/b0x3n/system16/tree/master/s16a) The liner can be found [here](https://github.com/b0x3n/system16/tree/master/s16l) The binary (*bytecode*) executable can be found [here](https://github.com/b0x3n/system16/tree/master/s16/exe)
+The assembler can be found [here](https://github.com/b0x3n/system16/tree/master/s16a)

+The linker can be found [here](https://github.com/b0x3n/system16/tree/master/s16l)

+The binary (*bytecode*) executable can be found [here](https://github.com/b0x3n/system16/tree/master/s16/exe)

 ## The assembly language